sketchplugins/plugin-directory/README.md

 - [Unsplasher](https://github.com/perrysmotors/sketch-unsplasher), by Giles Perry: Fills shapes or symbols with images from Unsplash
 - [P5 Sketchplugin](https://github.com/jacopocolo/p5-sketchplugin), by Jacopo Colò: A plugin for using p5.js code inside Sketch
 - [Font Mixer](https://github.com/littlebusters/Sketch-Font-Mixer), by littlebusters: Plugin can apply other fonts for each character type of Text Layer.
-- [Sketch SF UI Font Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
-- [adjustToFit](https://github.com/andyault/sketch-adjusttofit), by andyault: A quick Sketch plugin to resize text layers, groups, and artboards to fit their content.
-Also supports nested resizing.
-- [Sd Changer](https://github.com/yeun/sd-changer), by jeongheeyeun: Converts Apple SD Gothic Neo font to SF Pro Display